 Alcohol addiction is common in the United States.
 About one in eight American adults meets the criteria for alcohol use disorder.
 The effects of long-term alcohol abuse can be significant and impact every aspect of a person’s life.
 Often, alcohol addiction leads to devastating physical, social, and mental consequences.
 Most people need help to achieve and maintain long-term sobriety.
 Alcohol addiction treatment programs are designed to care for the whole person as they manage the physical symptoms of alcohol withdrawal and learn to live without alcohol.
 The decision to seek substance abuse treatment can be a life-saving one.

 If you or a woman you love requires supportive addiction treatment, please reach out to the staff at Women’s Recovery.
 We work to empower women to live healthy, full lives without using substances.
-Please call 833.754.0554 or fill out an online intake form here.
+Please call 833.754.0554 or fill out our online form.

 Physical Effects of Alcohol Addiction